-- o RTP project cost consistent with requested programming amount in the MTIP - If a capacity enhancing project is identified in the approved Metro modeling network - Satisfies RTP goals and strategies consistency: Meets one or more goals or strategies identified in the current RTP. - If not directly identified in the RTP's constrained project list, the project is verified to be part of the MPO's annual Unified Planning Work Program (UPWP) if federally funded and a regionally significant planning study that addresses RTP goals and strategies and/or will contribute or impact RTP performance measure targets. - Determined the project is eligible to be added to the MTIP, or can be legally amended as required without violating provisions of 23 CFR450.300-338 either as a formal Amendment or administrative modification: - Does not violate supplemental directive guidance from FHWA/FTA's approved Amendment Matrix. - Adheres to conditions and limitation for completing technical corrections, administrative modifications, or formal amendments in the MTIP. - Is eligible for special programming exceptions periodically negotiated with USDOT. - Programming determined to be reasonable of phase obligation timing and is consistent with project delivery schedule timing. - Reviewed and initially assessed for Performance Measurement impacts. - MPO responsibilities completion: - Completion of the required 30 day Public Notification period: - Project monitoring, fund obligations, and expenditure of allocated funds in a timely fashion. - Acting on behalf of USDOT to provide the required forum and complete necessary discussions of proposed transportation improvements/strategies throughout the MPO.
+- current approved constrained RTP either as a stand- alone project or in an approved project grouping bucket - o RTP project cost consistent with requested programming amount in the MTIP - If a capacity enhancing project is identified in the approved Metro modeling network - Satisfies RTP goals and strategies consistency: Meets one or more goals or strategies identified in the current RTP. - If not directly identified in the RTP's constrained project list, the project is verified to be part of the MPO's annual Unified Planning Work Program (UPWP) if federally funded and a regionally significant planning study that addresses RTP goals and strategies and/or will contribute or impact RTP performance measure targets. - Determined the project is eligible to be added to the MTIP, or can be legally amended as required without violating provisions of 23 CFR450.300-338 either as a formal Amendment or administrative modification: - o Does not violate supplemental directive guidance from FHWA/FTA's approved Amendment Matrix. - o Adheres to conditions and limitation for completing technical corrections, administrative modifications, or formal amendments in the MTIP. - o Is eligible for special programming exceptions periodically negotiated with USDOT. - o Programming determined to be reasonable of phase obligation timing and is consistent with project delivery schedule timing. - Reviewed and initially assessed for Performance Measurement impacts. - MPO responsibilities completion: - o Completion of the required 30 day Public Notification period: - o Project monitoring, fund obligations, and expenditure of allocated funds in a timely fashion. - Acting on behalf of USDOT to provide the required forum and complete necessary discussions of proposed transportation improvements/strategies throughout the MPO.